No. 6 Folding Kodak Improved (1893)

 The top can be opened to get to the rollfilmholder or plateholders, and also to the double swing back.

 The lens panel has rising and sliding movement and can be exchanged for a stereo lens panel.
-The front part of the baseboard is hinged, so that it can be dropped if a wide angle lens is used.
+The front part of the baseboard is hinged, so that it can be dropped if the stereo lenses or a wide angle lens is used.

 It will be clear from this description that the No. 6 Folding Kodak Improved was no camera for the snapshooter.
 It was intended for use by professionals or serious amateurs.